Analytic signal: Example 3

 This is another example of using the Hilbert transform method to remove negative frequency components.
-We note that nothing prevents us from computing $s_\mathrm{a}(t)$ for a complex-valued $s(t)$.
+Nothing prevents us from computing $s_\mathrm{a}(t)$ for a complex-valued $s(t)$.
 But it might not be a reversible representation, because the original spectrum is not symmetrical in general.
 So except for this example, the general discussion assumes real-valued $s(t)$.